viotalJiplk/gttournament-docker/README.md

 You must have docker (with compose) installed.
 Most images are based on alpine so you should use linux as host.

 ## Running it
-Simply clone this repo and run:\
+Clone this repository, rename a copy of .env-template, change secretPassword to something safe, and run:\
 `sudo docker compose build`\
 `sudo docker compose up -d`\